xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 ### Conclusion

 Using [XL Paging]() you can create a listing component which is really useful to show the entities.
 Ether if you choose to have a cache support or not, the library provides you a common interface that you can use with less effort!
+So change or combine both modes shouldn't be hard.

+I suggest you to try this component in a MVVM architecture using the repository pattern and then tell me what do yo think!